OctopusDeploy/blog/blog/2022-03/opsera-integration-with-octopus-deploy/index.md

 Octopus Deploy joins the 95+ platforms supported by Opsera as part of its no-code DevOps orchestration platform.
 The power of Opsera is its ability to easily integrate other systems with Octopus Deploy.

-Customers of Opsera who are interested in using Octopus Deploy for their deployments can sign up for a [free trial](https://octopus.com/start).
-Using the steps (above), you'll be able to quickly incorporate our deployment capabilities as part of an orchestration through Opsera.
+If you're a customer of Opsera and you're interested in using Octopus Deploy for your deployments, you can [sign up for a free trial](https://octopus.com/start).
+Using the steps above, you can quickly incorporate our deployment capabilities as part of an orchestration through Opsera.

 Happy deployments!